danaNB01/pricing-card-frontend-mentor-challenge/README.md

 # pricing-card-frontend-mentor-challenge
-An implementation of the frontend mentor challenge
+An implementation of the frontend mentor challenge for responsive desktop interface.